JDBC transaction management in Spring

 AccountDAOImpl:

-I already declared this class in the Spring container using the @Repository annotation and using the JdbcTemplate object to manipulate the database.
+I already declared this class in the Spring container using the @Repository annotation and the JdbcTemplate object to manipulate the database.

 The second thing is the AccountService interface and its implementation AccountServiceImpl.